eabase/picocom/picocom.1.md

 As its name suggests, **picocom(1)** is a minimal dumb-terminal emulation program.
-It is, in principle, very much like **minicom(1)**, only it's "pico" instead of "mini"!
+It is, in principle, very much like **minicom(1)**, only it is "pico" instead of "mini"!
 It was designed to serve as a simple, manual, modem configuration, testing, and debugging tool.
 It has also served (quite well) as a low-tech serial communications program to allow access to all types of devices that provide serial